Macclesfield Forest: Facilities and access

 There is a ranger station south of the Trentabank Reservoir, with car parking (including disabled spaces), public toilets, picnic area, benches and informative displays.
 Parking is also available at Ridgegate Reservoir and at the Standing Stone area on the eastern edge of the forest, as well as at the nearby Tegg's Nose Country Park.

 By the Trentabank ranger station is a kiosk serving food, which is a member of the Peak District Foods group.
-Nearby public houses include the Leather's Smithy by Ridgegate Reservoir, St Dunstan in the village of Langley, Hanging Gate south of Langley and the Stanley Arms in Bottom-of-the-Oven; refreshments are also available at Blaze Farm on the A54 and at teashops on the A537 and in the village of Wildboarclough.
+Nearby public houses include the Leather's Smithy by Ridgegate Reservoir, St Dunstan in the village of Langley, Hanging Gate south of Langley and the Stanley Arms (now closed) in Bottom-of-the-Oven; refreshments are also available at Blaze Farm on the A54 and at teashops on the A537 and in the village of Wildboarclough.

 The area can be reached by bus from Macclesfield or Buxton.
 There is limited wheelchair access, including an easy-access, stone-surfaced path to one of the Trentabank Reservoir herony viewing points.
 Dogs are permitted but must be kept under control.
 Nearby tourist accommodation is very limited.